joelstrohmeier/website/src/blog/linked-images.md

 # How to write <abbr title="alternative">alt</abbr> text for linked images

-When starting out in learning about accessibility, one of the first things you're often told is:
+When you start learning about accessibility, you're often told:

 "You must provide a description for all images".

-This description is known as alternative text but is generally shortened to <strong>alt text</strong>.
+This image description is known as alternative text but is generally shortened to <strong>alt text</strong>.

 The advice that follows is usually something along the lines of:

-"Provide a succinct but clear description of any image on the page so that someone who cannot see the page can still enjoy and understand the content &hellip;"
+"Provide a succinct but clear description of any image on the page so that someone who cannot see images can still enjoy and understand the content &hellip;"

 The teacher may even go on to provide a further hint such as: